 By this time, a mere seven years after its formation as a unified department, the Philosophy Department at Rutgers University had assembled a formidable group of the country’s leading philosophers, especially in the philosophy of mind.
 They had already had in place an excellent program in the philosophy of physics.
 Longtime faculty members Richard Henson, Howard McGary, and Doug Husak formed the core of an outstanding group in ethics and social and political philosophy.
 But other areas of the department needed to grow.
 Fortunately, in 1987, Peter Klein moved to the provost’s office.
 With his help and that of others in the administration, such as President Bloustein, the department became more ambitious.
 To help the process, in 1990, the department hired Richard Foley from Notre Dame as its new chair.
 Foley joined Rutgers epistemologist Peter Klein to lay one cornerstone of Rutgers’s later preeminence in the field of epistemology.

 The early 1990s witnessed a number of hires.
 In 1990, the philosopher of mind Frances Egan joined the department as an Assistant Professor.
+Egan would go on to win the prestigious Jean Nicod Prize in Philosophy and Cognitive Science, for lifetime contributions to both disciplines.
+Fodor and Stich, as well as Zenon Pylyshyn, a member of the psychology department and the Center for Cognitive Science, have also won the award.
 Over the next few years, the logician Vann McGee, the ancient philosopher Sarah Broadie, and the philosopher of mind Brian Loar all joined the department.
 In 1993, the department also added Kenneth Taylor, from the University of Maryland, to strengthen their offerings in the philosophy of language.
 Also in 1993, Jorge Garcia joined the department from Georgetown University.
 Professor Garcia added to the department’s strength in ethics and social and political philosophy.
 Furthermore, together with Howard McGary, they made the Department of Philosophy at Rutgers University one of the leading philosophical centers for the study of race and ethnicity.
 The Department’s engagement with issues of race and ethnicity has not just been theoretical.
 For many years, Professor McGary has organized the Rutgers Summer Institute of Diversity, a program designed to expose undergraduates of diverse backgrounds to graduate level work in philosophy.
 It is a departmental tradition to teach in Professor McGary’s Institute.

 In January of 1994, Peter Klein replaced Richard Foley, who had moved on to become the Dean of the Faculty of Arts and Sciences, as chair for a three year term.
 Klein was succeeded in 1996 by Robert Matthews.
 In the first term of Matthews’s appointment as chair, the Department experienced tragedy.
 Upon returning from a run, Bob Weingard suffered a fatal heart attack.
 Prof. Weingard was an important graduate mentor to students in the philosophy of science, and a much-loved department member.
 He is still sorely missed.